ananda-ramiah/CP3402/Week_2.md

 - 1 hour to watch the Demos/Set up Vagrant
 - 5 hours for the LinkedInLearning course
-- 6 hours for the Practical
+- 10+ hours for the Practical

 ## Content Insights:
-I used the Local App, to create websites and practiced some WordPress page/post making by attempting to recreate templates from the internet.
+- I used the Local App, to create websites and practiced some WordPress page/post making by attempting to recreate templates from the internet.
+- I found that not some learning resources on the internet of 2013 versions of Joomla still could provide decent insight into how to use te latest version despite havings different UIs.
+Though I should highlight the lack of online learning reources for Joomla's recent versions.
+Most pointed me towards plugins which made my website look like a Da Vinci masterpiece which wouldn't have been realistic.
+- I found out that Joomla is not going to be my cup of tea in the future and will likely proceed with a WordPress and hard-coded website for Assignment 1.

 ## Career/Employability/Learning Insights:
-- I would usually just jump right into coding in Visual Studio without much planning and preparation.
-However, after using tools such as Figma and Codepen, I found it much easier to plan my work and would probably facilitate collaborative work or picking up work after a hiatus.
-- It was my first time using LinkedIn Learning and I really appreciate the course structure, assessment structure, and length which kept me interested while not being too long-winded or devoid of new information.
-This is a great sign personally as I am aware that this course involves a lot of self-learning, especially using videos available on LinkedIn Learning.
-I'm thrilled to progress through this course.
-- It's been a while since I have hard coded (even if partially) a website and published it.
-Using these tools such as Amazon Web Services and GitHub Pages was very interesting and I did some personal research on how to use them which should help me in the future.
+  - This LinkedLearning course was about something compeltely new namely WordPress but it felt very long winded compared to last week and had me a bit bored at times.
+I know that this is another side of self-learning but it wasn't the most fun to say the least.
+  - If I am ever to use Joomla again, I will likely prefer to get training and support from a professional as I found it to be quite cumbersome and difficult to use.